lambdaclass/concrete/ROADMAP.md

       only when at least two medium programs build, run, pass interpreter-vs-compiled checks, carry full evidence/trust classification,
       and are covered by runtime-obligation audit.
+      At least two of these must follow the Phase 7 pipeline recipe (`read/acquire -> parse -> validate -> transform -> emit/release`) and
+      include a short transcript showing where capabilities enter and where the pure core starts.
+This borrows the teaching value of Elm's one clear app shape and Roc's host/application split, while keeping Concrete's authority/evidence boundaries explicit.
     - **Separate workload repo later** (`concrete-workloads`): use it for larger ports, 2k-10k line programs, compatibility suites, external-user programs, benchmark